zaaack/ocaml-language-server/README.md

 For a full-featured client for this server see [vscode-reasonml](https://github.com/freebroccolo/vscode-reasonml).

-The language server protocol is still quite new but many other clients being developed:
+The language server protocol is still quite new but many other clients are being
+developed:

 - [atom-languageclient](https://github.com/OmniSharp/atom-languageclient)
 - [emacs-lsp](https://github.com/sourcegraph/emacs-lsp)